 English Bay is also the name of one of Vancouver’s most beautiful and popular beaches.

-Located at the far end of trendy Denman Street, English Bay is where Vancouver’s annual January Polar Bear Swim takes place (yes, hundreds of crazy Vancouverites do go swimming in the freezing ocean the morning of January 1st each year).
+Located at the far end of trendy Denman Street, English Bay is where Vancouver’s annual January Polar Bear Swim takes place.
+Yes, hundreds of crazy Vancouverites really do go swimming in the freezing ocean the morning of January 1st each year!
+It’s a sobering dip for sure!

-English Bay is also home to the city’s annual Celebration of Light fireworks festival that takes place on three or four separate nights in late July and early August.
+English Bay is also home to the city’s annual Celebration of Light fireworks festival.
+The festival takes place on three separate nights in late July and early August.

 Even when there isn’t a big event going on, the beach at English Bay is always popular.